-- Select entity results of Stress (middle) of component IFFLR.

-- Select the Contour Range tab.

-- Set the contour interval to 1.

-- Set the maximum contour value to 3
+- Select entity results of Stress Solids lamina (middle) of component IFFLR. - Select the Appearance tab, and for the Classic contour press the Set button. - Set the contour interval to 1. - Set the maximum contour value to 3

-- Set the minimum contour value to 1. - Click OK to display contours of Hashin failure in the material fibre direction for Lamina 2.
+- Set the minimum contour value to 1 click OK - Click OK again to display contours of Hashin failure in the material fibre direction for Lamina 2.